paipeline/paipeline/README.md

 ## 🏋️ Hobbies
 - Coding at the gym, of course!
-- Biking
-- Hiking
-- Language Exchange: Catch me at [www.free4talk.com](https://www.free4talk.com), where I sometimes host rooms for Spanish, Chinese and English conversations (DEI+++).
+- Language Exchange: Catch me at [www.free4talk.com](https://www.free4talk.com), where I sometimes host rooms for Spanish, Chinese and English conversations.
+- Biking & Hiking